A Grand Day Out in Yorkshire

 By Mark Wright

 I first stood on Pen y Ghent in October of last year.
 It was a warm autumn day, the skies were clear, and as I stood surveying the beautiful Yorkshire countryside around me I couldn’t have been happier.
 I was drawn to what I understood to be Ingleborough and to the right of that Whernside.
 My eyes shifted between the two and also back along the stone slabs that had brought me onto Pen y Ghent.
 What captivated me more than the tops themselves was the ground between.
 Particularly the track over to Ribblehead Viaduct.

-As we made our way down off Pen y Ghent in the direction of Hull Pot I began in my mind to plan a return visit.
+As I made my way down off Pen y Ghent in the direction of Hull Pot I began in my mind to plan a return visit.
 I’d walk all three tops.
 It would have to be warm.
 The sun beating down.
 The ground dry and dusty.
 Terms such as three peaks challenge or y3p were immediately banished.
 Those things are of no interest to me.
 I’d be coming back to potter, to savour and enjoy.
 To bathe myself in the warm Yorkshire air.
 I pencilled in late spring or summer and began to imagine myself in my floppy hat, blissfully wandering along.